 While the reasoning capabilities of LLMs are steadily improving, they still lack the depth and nuance of human reasoning.
 Additionally, LLMs fall short if the data available for a topic on the internet is biased, for example, when certain viewpoints are under-represented online.

-At present, LLMs also suffer from the hallucination problem, meaning they occasionally produce generate inaccurate or misleading results.
+At present, LLMs also suffer from the hallucination problem, meaning they occasionally produce generate misleading or fabricated results.

 Despite these limitations, in some cases, LLMs may generate a valuable set of initial arguments.
-Humans can use this initial output as a starting point to develop stronger arguments or study the data retrieved to craft more nuanced questions.
+Humans can then refine these arguments or study the data retrieved to craft more nuanced questions.

 AI tools can also assist with several operational tasks, such as: